ashleigh-r/pdsnd_github/README.md

 ### Exploring US Bikeshare Data

 ### Description
 This project aims to explore data related to bicycle-sharing systems in the US, and calculate statistics based on user input.
+Users have the option to look at data for three major cities, including Chicago, New York, and Washington.

 ### Files used
 * bikeshare.py